trypromptly/LLMStack/web/docs/getting-started/ui.md

 The Settings page allows you to manage your account.
 You can manage your API keys and access your API key for the LLMStack APIs.

 ![Settings Page](/img/ui/llmstack-settings.png)

+### Connections

+On the settings page, you can also manage your external connections.
+Connections allows you to save your encrypted credentials for external services like your LinkedIn account, Hubspot account, etc. You can then use these connections in your apps to connect to these external services.